Originally published: Positive Health Online

 As well as running a busy clinic and treating patients, I also teach myofascial release techniques at School of Bodywork.
 We are unique in the way we teach myofascial release; we ensure that you know how to help release injury on an emotional as well as a physical level.
 We teach you how to facilitate release in a safe and effective way, without re-traumatising the patient.
 We also teach you how to hold the space during treatment.

-At School of Bodywork we teach an advanced Myofascial Release Diploma; this is a modular courses, you can work through the modules at a pace to suit you.
+At School of Bodywork we teach an advanced Fascial Release Diploma; this is a modular courses, you can work through the modules at a pace to suit you.
 Even from the foundation level you will have an amazing set of skills to integrate into and enhance your work.
 Here are the Full Course details.